StarID¶

 .

-The star catalogue to use when pairing image points with star locations.
+The star catalog to use when pairing image points with star locations.

 This typically should be a subclass of the